chrwm/OSEMF_Comparison/README.md

 # OSEMF_Comparison
-This repository contains the model files in OSeMOSYS and oemof used in the master's thesis "An Open Source Energy Modelling Framework Comparison of OSeMOSYS and oemof", available at: https://kth.diva-portal.org.
-TRITA-ITM-EX 2020:212
+This repository contains the data sources and model files in OSeMOSYS and oemof used in the master's thesis "An Open Source Energy Modelling Framework Comparison of OSeMOSYS and oemof", available at https://kth.diva-portal.org.
+Master's thesis ID: TRITA-ITM-EX 2020:212